srips1990/pwdgen/README.md

 # PWDGen

-Generate passwords using a simple key phrase which you don't have to remember again.
+Generate strong passwords using a simple key phrase.
-> _Note: The generated passwords are not stored anywhere_
+> _Note: The generated passwords are not stored anywhere.
+Just remember the key phrase._

 ## Installation